-Source:

 Overview

 BBPL is currently the only, and is expected to continue to be the largest, conduit for gas producers in Northwestern Argentina, Bolivia and, eventually, Peru to access key downstream markets in Southeastern Brazil.
-The project is carried out through two separate companies: GTB on the Bolivian side and TBG on the Brazilian side.
-GTB is majority owned by Transredes and operated by Enron, while TBG is majority owned and operated by Petrobrás.
+BBPL is carried out through two separate companies: GTB on the Bolivian side and TBG on the Brazilian side.
+GTB is majority owned by Transredes and operated by Enron.
+TBG is majority owned and operated by Petrobrás.

 BBPL is a high pressure pipeline system designed ultimately to provide Petrobrás with 30 MMcmd of capacity.
-However, initial maximum capacity is currently at 17.5 MMcmd for 2000 and will escalate to 30 MMcmd by 200 as four new compression stations come on line.
+Initial maximum capacity is currently at 17.5 MMcmd and will escalate to 30 MMcmd by 2004 with the addition of four new compression stations.

-As natural gas demand in Southeastern and Southern Brazil grows with the build-out of distribution networks, the conversion of many industrial consumers to natural gas and the continued development of gas-fired power generation capacity, opportunities will clearly arise to expand the capacity of BBPL.
-Enron estimates that the capacity of BBPL could effectively be doubled to 60 MM by looping the existing pipeline at a cost substantially lower than a greenfield project could achieve and, crucially, potentially giving Bolivian gas the ability to compete with domestic Brazilian suppliers from the Campos and Santos basins.
-Enron’s co-controlling interests in both Transredes and GTB affords it an important role in the future development and commercial arrangements of BBPL.
+As natural gas demand in Southeastern and Southern Brazil grows with the development of gas-fired power generation under Brazil’s Emerging Generation Program, the build-out of distribution networks and the conversion to natural gas of many industrial consumers, opportunities will clearly arise to expand the capacity of BBPL.
+Enron estimates that the capacity of BBPL could effectively be doubled to 60 MM by looping the existing pipeline at a cost substantially lower than an equivalent greenfield project.
+This enables Bolivian gas to compete with domestic Brazilian suppliers from the Campos and Santos Basins.
+Enron’s co-controlling interests in Transredes and GTB afford it an important role in the future development and commercial arrangements of BBPL.

 Gas transported by BBPL is expected to supply industrial, commercial and residential users in Brazil’s principal cities, including Campo Grande, São Paulo, Rio de Janeiro, Curitiba and Porto Alegre, as well as gas-fired thermal power plants along the pipeline route.